humdingerb/quicklaunch/ReadMe.md

 QuickLaunch is a small launcher tool that helps you to quickly start any installed application.

 Simply start to enter the name of an application and QuickLaunch will find all programs matching these initial letters and show them in a list.
-You choose an app from that list with the _CursorUp/Down_ keys and launch it by hitting _Return_. _Escape_ quits QuickLaunch.
+You choose an app from that list with the _CursorUp/Down_ keys and launch it by hitting _RETURN_. _ESC_ quits QuickLaunch.

-Here's the main window after searching for all applications starting with "dis" and the settings window when clicking the _Setup_ button:
+Here's the main window after searching for all applications starting with "me" and behind it the settings window when clicking the _Setup_ button:

 ![QuickLaunch windows](./images/quicklaunch.png)

+In the main window the context menu was evoked via a right-click.
+The first item adds the selected app to the ignore list (more on that in the setup options discussed below).
+The second item opens the app's location in a Tracker window.
+The same can be achieved by pressing _CTRL_ + _RETURN_.

 The setup window shows four options: